CosmWasm/sylvia/README.md

 - Better tooling support - The biggest issue of Sylvia is that code it generates is not trivial, and not all the tooling handles it well.
 We are working on improving user experience in that regard.

+## Troubleshooting

+- Missing messages from interface on your contract - You may be missing `messages(interface as Interface)` attribute.